smartcodeltd/release-candidate-maven-plugin/src/site/markdown/getting-started.md

 mvn clean package
 ```

-which produces output the CI server can parse to set the build description.
+which now also produces output the CI server can parse in order to set the build description.

 ### Optional: Enforcer configuration